alextanhongpin/go-hook/README.md

 - system should retry the delivery for a certain amount of time
 - system should mark the number of failed delivery attempts
 - system should register new client endpoints seamlessly
+- system should not care about the ordering of events published

 **Non-functional requirements:**
 - system should be highly available, no messages should be dropped